Entrepreneurship: Leadership

-With the growing global market and increasing technology use throughout all industries, the core of entrepreneurship and the decision-making has become an ongoing process rather than isolated incidents.
+With the growing global market and increasing technology-use throughout all industries, the core of entrepreneurship and the decision-making has become an ongoing process rather than isolated incidents.
 This becomes knowledge management, which is "identifying and harnessing intellectual assets" for organizations to "build on past experiences and create new mechanisms for exchanging and creating knowledge".
 This belief draws upon a leader's past experiences that may prove useful.
-It is a common mantra for one to learn from their past mistakes, so leaders should take advantage of their failures for their benefit.
-This is how one may take their experiences as a leader for the use in the core of entrepreneurship decision-making.
+It is a common mantra that one should learn from past mistakes, so leaders should take advantage of their failures for their benefit.
+This is how one may take experiences as a leader for the use in the core of entrepreneurship decision-making.

 Global leadership

 The majority of scholarly research done on these topics has taken place in North America.
 Words like "leadership" and "entrepreneurship" do not always translate well into other cultures and languages.
-For example, in North America a leader is often thought of as charismatic, but German culture frowns on such charisma due to the charisma of Nazi leader Adolf Hitler (1889-1945).
+For example, in North America a leader is often thought of as charismatic, but German culture frowns on such charisma due to the charisma of Nazi leader Adolf Hitler (1889–1945).
 Other cultures, as in some European countries, view the term "leader" negatively, like the French.

 The participative leadership style that is prevalent in the United States is considered disrespectful in many other parts of the world due to the differences in power distance.
 Many Asian and Middle Eastern countries do not have "open door" policies for subordinates, who would never informally approach their managers/bosses.
 For countries like that, an authoritarian approach to management and leadership is more customary.

 Despite cultural differences, the successes and failures of entrepreneurs can be traced to how leaders adapt to local conditions.
 Within the increasingly global business environment a successful leader must be able to adapt and have insight into other cultures.
 To respond to the environment, corporate visions are becoming transnational in nature, to enable the organization to operate in or provide services/goods for other cultures.